LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 - Designated secretary
 - Summarize sprint
 - Each person gets the chance to talk without getting interrupted
+    - respect each other
+    - be honest
+    - don't take things personally (separate person from things)
     - talk abut good things and what could be improved
     - how they are feeling
     - what is expected
+- It can help if everybody writes down its topics on a card
+    - then one after the other presents his/hers card
+    - write down what was good and what was bad
+    - feelings
+    - expectation
 - Analyze processes and social topics
+- Discuss if result (of sprint) is achieved and why (or why not)
 - Formulate goals for improvement and make them public (i.e next to Scrum Board)
+- If needed reformulate rules
+    - Coding standards
+    - Definition of Done
+    - Processes
+    - Documentation rules
+    - ...
+- Retrospective of Retrospective (5-10 min)

 > Focus on few improvements for new sprint